redrocket94/redrocket94/README.md

 <br>

 ## 🔨Languages, Tools & Tech 👷
-Languages, tools and technologies I either use at work or enjoy using on my own time.
+These are languages, tools, and technologies I either use at work or enjoy using on my own time.
 <p>
     <a href="https://ethereum.org" rel="nofollow"> <img align="left"
             src="./ethereum_logo.png"